 Given below are the types of driving license application forms.

 Form 4: This is an application form for a licence to drive a motor vehicle.
 Here, you must provide details regarding the type of vehicle, your particulars, whether you have held a driving licence in the past, whether you have been disqualified for obtaining a licence, whether you have been convicted while holding a driving licence and if you have undergone a driving test.

 Form 2: This pertains to grant or renewal of learner’s licence.

 Form 9: Called the driving licence renewal form, this form is an application for renewal of your existing driving licence.

 Form LLD: This is an application for the issuance of a duplicate driving licence.

-Form 1: This is an application which declares the physical fitness of the applicant.
+Form 1: This is an application declares which declares the physical fitness of the applicant.

-Form 1A: This is a mandatory medical certificate which you have to submit with the application.
+Form 1A: This is a mandatory medical certificate that you have to submit with the application.

 Form 8: This form is required if you want to add a new class of vehicle to your existing driving licence.

 Form LCA: This pertains to change of address, both temporary and permanent, of the authorized licence holder.